Vijay-train/github-actions-test/QuickStart.md

 $ kubectl apply -f runnerdeployment.yaml runnerdeployment.actions.summerwind.dev/example-runnerdeploy created
 ````

-***🎉We are done - now we should have self hosted runners in K8s configured to your repository, next, lets verify and execute some workflows.🎉***
+>🎉 We are done - now we should have self hosted runners running in K8s configured to your repository. 🎉
+>
+> next - lets verify and execute some workflows.

 ## Verify and execute workflows
-#### :one: Verify your setup is successful with
+:one: Verify your setup is successful with
 ```yaml{:copy}
 $ kubectl get runners
 NAME                             REPOSITORY                             STATUS